mohamedmostafafawzi/Hacking-with-Swift/SwiftUI/README.md

 - [x] Project 10: Cupcake Corner
 > Build an app that sends and receives JSON from the internet

-- [ ] Project 11: Bookworm
+- [x] Project 11: Bookworm
-> Use Core Data to build an app that tracks books you like
+> Use SwiftData to build an app that tracks books you like

 - [ ] Project 12: SwiftData
 > Take an in-depth tour of how SwiftUI and SwiftData work together